kartgoel/HydraDocumentation/docs/index.rst

 **Hydra** is an extensible framework for training, managing and deploying machine learning models for real time data quality monitoring.

-Check out the :doc:`installation` section for further information, including how to :ref:`quick start` the project.
+Check out the Github for further information.

 .. note::